 The RDPBIA's efforts in promoting business activities include building business capacity through workshops, seminars, and other initiatives.

-The RDPBIA works with partners such as the City of Riverside, the Arlington Business Partnership, and the Small Business Majority to offer workshops and seminars of interest and information to businesses.
-Seminars offered in 2015 included topics such as access to capital, the Affordable Care Act, and the workforce of the future.
-The RDPBIA also promoted City workshops on Social Media and Demographic Marketing.
-These efforts will continue in 2016.
+The RDPBIA works with partners such as the City of Riverside, the Arlington Business Partnership, the Small Business Majority, and the Inland Empire Small Business Development Center to offer workshops and seminars of interest and information to businesses.
+Seminars offered in 2016 included topics such as Succeeding Online and Cybersecurity.
+These efforts will continue in 2017.